Top 11 places to visit before you retire to Costa Rica

 Growing like crazy, good investment, great food, warm weather.
 Good shopping, nice communities, golf too, closer to beaches, no pressure from pushy agents if you pick the right one.

 Retirement lifestyle, close to all but away from the city.
-Best weather in the world, views, views and more views.
+Best weather in the world, views, views, and more views.
 Great local food, plenty of socializing.
-Agent who can show you how to take it easy and enjoy life.
+Knowledgeable agent who can show you how to take it easy and enjoy life when you retire to Costa Rica.

 5. West of Juan Santamaria